Try Hubstaff for 14 days

 That’s not to say you should hire anyone who sets off internal alarm bells.
 But you can relax a bit knowing Hubstaff will save you from slackers or demotivated workers.

-To make sure you don’t hire anyone who will feel uncomfortable with time-tracking software, say, “We rely on Hubstaff to keep track of individual and team progress, keep productivity high, and make sure you’re paid for every single second you work!
+To make sure you don’t hire anyone who will feel uncomfortable with remote work software, say, “We rely on Hubstaff to keep track of individual and team progress, keep productivity high, and make sure you’re paid for every single second you work!
 If we brought you on-board, would you have any issue using this tool?”

 You’ve invested a lot of care and time into the hiring process, and as a result, you’ve got a great group of people ready to turn your vision for your organization into a reality.
-Yet running a remote team is different than running a co-located one.
+Yet managing a remote team is different than running a co-located one.
 Here’s how to onboard new members, virtual team building activities to create a strong culture, and resolve issues.

 Don’t underestimate the power onboarding has to make—or break—an employee’s experience.
 Imagine you’ve never worked remotely before, and you’re a little apprehensive about the transition.
 On your first day, you receive clear, detailed instructions, get a warm welcome from the team, learn exactly what you’ll be doing in the coming months, and discover which tools the team uses.
 You’d probably feel far more confident and empowered to do well, right?